webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 A new WACZ for the analysis run will be created in the resulting `example-qa` collection.

 By default, the QA crawl will visit all of the pages (as read from the source WACZ file(s)), however pages can further be limited by adding `--include` and `--exclude` regexes.
-The `--limit` flag will also limit how pages are tested.
+The `--limit` flag will also limit how many pages are tested.

 The QA crawl will skip over any non-HTML pages.